Data-Science-Eurecat/HoNCAML/docs/source/configuration.rst

      encoding:
       OHE: True

-If you do not want to apply the OHE to the variables, it would be defined as follows
+The opposite case would be to not apply OHE to any feature:

 .. code:: yaml